Résumé - David A. Shirey

 His sermons have been published in The Biblical Preaching Journal, Joyful Giving (Dan Moseley’s collection of stewardship sermons), Shaken Foundations (David Polk’s collection of sermons preached after 9/11), and in several other denominational and national online publications.
 He preached as Chaplain of the Week at The Chautauqua Institution in New York in 2018, at Chautauqua at Christmount in 2016, and has had the honor of preaching at Regional and Area Assemblies of the Christian Church (Disciples of Christ) in Southern California, The Capital Area, Texas, and Arizona and at the General Assembly of the Christian Church (Disciples of Christ) Ministers and Mates breakfast in 2015.

-He has spoken, led retreats, and served as keynoter in a variety of venues across the country.
+He has spoken, led retreats, and served as keynoter at a variety of venues across the country.

-David and Jennie will soon be married 40 years, enjoy hiking, hosting friends and family in their home for food, fun, and frivolity, and reading novels, mysteries, and insightful histories written by men and women outside of the dominant culture.
+David and Jennie have been married 40 years, enjoy hiking, hosting friends and family in their home for food, fun, and frivolity, and reading novels, mysteries, and insightful histories written by men and women outside of the dominant culture.
 They have three children and three grandchildren.